dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 A more in-depth dataset analysis can be found [here](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml/data:)

 # Implementation
-The core concept here is a neuro-symbolic approach, combining symbolic AI (logics, rules) and graph neural networks.
+The core concept here is a neuro-symbolic approach, combining symbolic AI (logics / Rule-based approaches) and graph neural networks.
 My own Method consists of combining geometry-based preprocessing with powerful Graph Neural Networks for directed Multi graphs.

-## Database
+## 1. Setup
 I used a dockerized Neo4j database to store the in (2) mentioned dataset as graph, for further analysis.
 The therefore used Ontology can be found in `src/data_insertion_to_neo4j.py` or in this `Cypher Query`: